telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 1. A script with the custom Telerik Kendo UI distribution for Telerik Reporting               (located in the __[TelerikReporting_InstallDir]\Html5\ReportViewer\js__  folder)               or with the mainstream Kendo UI distribution downloaded locally or via the                [Kendo UI CDN service](http://docs.telerik.com/kendo-ui/install/cdn) .

-   >note You must load only one version of Telerik Kendo UI styles and scripts on the page.
+   >You must load only one version of Telerik Kendo UI styles and scripts on the page.
 For more information see [](143e5c03-e69d-416f-9ac0-85c397b22b8e#KendoWidgetsRequirements).

 ## Utilizing the HTML5 Report Viewer in an HTML page